polarsquad/poc-capi-aks/docs/GETTING_STARTED.md

 # Getting Started Guide

-This guide walks you through setting up the Azure AKS cluster with ClusterAPI and FluxCD step by step.
+This guide walks you through setting up the Azure AKS cluster with ClusterAPI and FluxCD step-by-step.

 ## Prerequisites Checklist

-Before you begin, ensure you have:
+Before you begin...

 ### 1. Software Installation